orsonteodoro/gcf2/profiles/minmax-v1/README.md

 * See also README-detailed.md
 * End of Life (EOL)

-## Notes

-* For performance, it recommended to drop LTO.

 ## Performance estimates

 * -Ofast is +- 2% performance drop or benefit